aprovo0012/Awsome/README.md

 HeroEngine

-A 3D game engine that work's in C++.
-The engine woorks throught Microsoft Windows.
-It was "Finalist for "Best Engine" from Game Developer magazine in 2006"
+A 3D game engine that works in C++.
+The engine works through Microsoft Windows.
+It was "Finalist for 'Best Engine' from Game Developer magazine in 2006."

 https://heren.com/

-Unreal Engien
+Unreal Engine

-One of the most popular game engien.
+One of the most popular game engines.
 It is used to create 2D and 3D games.

 https://www.unrealengine.com/en-US/unreal-engine-5

 Notion

 A platform that works best for developers to gather their information in one place.
-It creates roadmaps and can work as a calander
+It creates roadmaps and can work as a calendar

 https://www.notion.com/

 Obsidian

-A note taking device that is best for student use.
-It is aboe to create a graph that can link your notes to eachother for later refference.
+A note-taking device that is best for student use.
+It is above to create a graph that can link your notes to each other for later reference.

 https://obsidian.md/